aleister888/openBSD-dotfiles/README.md

 then cd into `.dotfiles` and run `./install.sh`

-_WARNING:_ Run script as your regular user, _NOT ROOT_.
+_WARNING:_ Run script as your __regular user__, __NOT ROOT__.
 Make sure you also have doas configured so that your unprivliged user can run commands as root with doas.

 To configure doas add these 2 lines to /etc/doas.conf: